 Note: Do Space is now located inside Omaha Public Library’s Abrahams Branch at 5111 N. 90th St., Omaha.

 Joslyn Art Museum (temporarily closed until 2024)

-Joslyn Art Museum is my go-to for a calming experience.
-I just head right to my favorite galleries and seek out new details in familiar paintings.
-That works when I’m alone.
-When I’m with my kids at Joslyn Art Museum, we head to Art Works or check out an activity backpack and do all the activities.
+Joslyn Art Museum is my go-to for a calming experience — too bad we have at least one more winter to endure before it reopens.
+Prior to the remodeling, I would just head right to my favorite galleries and seek out new details in familiar paintings.
+That worked when I’m alone.
+When I’m with my kids at Joslyn Art Museum, we headed to Art Works or checked out an activity backpack and do all the activities.

 Don’t forget, Joslyn is FREE (some traveling exhibitions may be an additional ticket for you, but kids are going to be admitted free).